The Geeze & Me

 I hope the show brings comfort as well as joy.

 We are fortunate to be able to put this project together in our later years.
 I see it as a different kind of love story.
+Which it has been for me.
 And we're so grateful to those toiling hard on many aspects of the show and to those who are taking the time to come and see it.
+Thank you!

 A special thanks to Dr. Taibi Kahler, creator of the Process Communication Model.